MathiasPius/alpine-on-hetzner/README.md

 See the [default.json](/default.json) config for a list of packages that will be installed into the snapshot if run without any arguments.

 [playbook.yml](/playbook.yml) contains the entire ansible playbook used for generating the snapshot.
+[alpine.pkr.hcl](/alpine.pkr.hcl) contains the packer build configuration which uses the playbook above via the [Ansible Provisioner](https://www.packer.io/plugins/provisioners/ansible/ansible)

 # How it works
-The docker image comes with packer and ansible pre-installed (check labels for versions), and builds the [alpine.pkr.hcl](/alpine.pkr.hcl) build against your Hetzner Cloud project using your provided API key.
+The docker image comes with packer, ansible and jq pre-installed (check labels for versions), and builds the [alpine.pkr.hcl](/alpine.pkr.hcl) build against your Hetzner Cloud project using your provided API key.
 The Packer build will boot a server in rescue mode, then format and install Alpine Linux onto the primary drive of the server.
 Once done, the server will be saved as a snapshot and shut down.
 You can then create Alpine Linux servers using the finished snapshot.

 # Launching the server
-Servers built from the snapshot won't be immediately accessible, but can be configured using the Hetzner interface.
+Servers built from the snapshot won't be immediately accessible because the root user is locked by default, but can be configured using the Hetzner interface.
 Use the following cloud-init config to enable root access and select an ssh key when creating the server to allow login:
 ```yaml
 #cloud-config
 disable_root: false